 Ingvar Holm paid homage to his wife by producing an oversized book entitled Fröken Karins världshistoria.
 ORD möter TON möter BILD, published in 2009.
 This is a richly-illustrated book containing works by Karin Sverenius Holm and other well-known artists of the modern era.
 Karin Sverenius Holm creativity and her social skills made her a popular individual with an extensive contact network.
 The couple became a cultural institution at Österlen, setting up the Karinholm art gallery which provided a place where people and artforms could meet.
 The couple were both members of ÖsterlenAkademien and Karin Sverenius Holm was elected chair of Nätverket Qlara for entrepreneurial women in Österlen.
 She was also a member of Konstnärernas Riksorganisation (national artists’ organisation of Sweden).

 The last part of the couple’s journey together was dark.
-Ingvar Holm suffered a stroke and Karin Sverenius Holm became his carer and guardian.
+Ingvar Holm suffered a stroke and Karin Sverenius Holm became his guardian.
 The stress of trying to stay financially afloat, painting, performing carer duties, as well as managing everything else became too much for her.
 Karin Sverenius Holm suffered a severe brain haemorrhage.
 The couple died within weeks of each other in February 2017.